-- 1. Qualifier Numbers.
-The number of Senate and House qualifiers is independent of all other district tournament benchmark standards. - a.
-Senate b.
-House of Representatives
+1. Qualifier Numbers.
+The number of Senate and House qualifiers is independent of all other district tournament benchmark standards.

+a.
+Senate

-A district with eight (8) or more schools represented in the Senate will qualify two (2) senators to the National Senate.
-If fewer than eight (8) schools are represented, no Senate may be seated.
+A district with six or more schools and 10 or more students represented in the Senate will qualify two senators to the National Senate.
+If fewer than six schools or 10 students are represented, no Senate may be seated; however, a district may still conduct a House with sufficient entries.